MarcusKoe/SolderStation-ext/README.md

 # SolderStation-ext
-SolderStation vor Weller RT tips, with nice features.
+SolderStation for Weller RT tips, with nice features.

 Based on schematics from https://github.com/ConnyCola/SolderingStation